 The role of the Compensation Committee is to oversee all matters of the executive compensation program.
 Each year, the Compensation Committee reviews, modifies (if necessary) and approves the peer group, corporate goals and objectives relevant to the compensation of the Chief Executive Officer ("CEO") and other executive officers, and the executive compensation program.
 In addition, it is responsible for reviewing the performance of the CEO and the President and Secretary of the Partnership ("President/Secretary"), and in consultation with the CEO and President/Secretary, the performance of other executive officers within the framework of the executive compensation goals and objectives.
-Based on this evaluation, the Compensation Committee sets the compensation of the CEO and President/Secretary, and in consultation with the CEO and President/Secretary, the compensation of the other executive officers.
+Based on this evaluation, the Compensation Committee sets the compensation of the CEO and President/Secretary, the compensation of the other executive officers.